ovh/docs/pages/bare_metal_cloud/dedicated_servers/using_ipmi_on_dedicated_servers/guide.en-gb.md

 It will take several minutes for the IPMI to reboot.

 > [!primary]
-> This operation doesn't affect the applications, data and services running on your dedicated server.
+> This operation will not affect the applications, data and services running on your dedicated server.
 >

 ### Installing an OS using IPMI v1